-Suppose if cocoa price increases, it will result in an increase in the chocolate price.
+Suppose if cocoa price increases, it will result in an increase in the price of chocolate.
 So, in this case, customers won’t like the rise in price and may change the brand.
-The company will reduce the chocolate size rather than increasing the price to retain the customer.
-This is how this technique works to raise the profit margins while retaining the customers.
+To offset this, the company will reduce the chocolate size rather than increase the price to retain the customer.
+This is how the technique works to raise the profit margins while retaining the customers.

 For example, in the past, General Mills followed Shrinkflation in 2021 by shrinking their family-sized cereal boxes from 19.3 ounces to 18.1 ounces maintaining the average price of $2.99 in the United States.
 Similarly, Puffs tissue went through the same path in 2020 and reduced its count from 56 to now 48 count.
 These are just some of the more well-known examples, and if you look deeper, you can see many other examples around you, even at the smaller brands.

 Companies always want to keep the profit margins the same and, at some point, increase them.
 This is not possible when the raw material’s cost is increased, or labor rates are raised.
 So, to maintain the margins, they reduce the size or lower the amount of the final product.
 We can conclude higher production cost is the primary cause here, which leads to shrinkflation.

 Furthermore, another cause includes intense market competition; due to more choices for the customers, the company never raises the price.
 As a result, they have to reduce the quantity or lower the amount to keep the profit the same.
 So, while retaining the customers when there’s intense competition in the market and increasing the product price is not possible, quantity is lowered.

 Corporate Advantages of Shrinkflation